Skip to content

 Perhaps the most well-known of these agreements is the Paris Agreement, adopted in 2015.
 Its aim is ambitious: to keep the global temperature rise this century well below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the increase even further to 1.5 degrees.
 What makes Paris unique compared to previous accords is its flexible approach—each country sets its own targets, known as Nationally Determined Contributions (NDCs), and regularly updates them.
 This framework acknowledges the varied capacities and responsibilities different countries have while still fostering a spirit of shared responsibility.

-Learn more: Riding the Wave: How the Renewable Energy Market is Changing Our Future
+Learn more: Harnessing the Power of the Sun: How Solar Energy Optimization is Revolutionizing Our Future

 Apart from the headline goals, international agreements play a significant role in technology transfer, climate finance, and capacity building.
 Developing countries often lack the resources or expertise to implement green policies on their own.
 Agreements can facilitate financial support from wealthier nations and promote the sharing of clean technologies, ensuring everyone has a fighting chance against climate change.